Reading

 Amazon

 This rhyming riff combines the fun of a classic fairy tale with the “There Was an Old Lady Who Swallowed a Fly” song.
 A green pea swallows a full menu of dinner items.
-This is such fun to share alongside a traditional version of the fairy tale and exposes kids to fabulous vocabulary.
+Share this alongside a traditional version of the fairy tale.
+Also be sure to emphasize the fabulous vocabulary.

 Book cover for The Perfect Plan